 You have the opportunity to link theory to practice by analysing a real organisational issue.
 Having identified a project (with the approval of both the client company and the Module Leader) you investigate a particular issue, one that can be supported through the relevant literature and by conducting primary research with the client.
 This module is not an internship but can be taken in conjunction with an internship you have identified and are participating in.
 The 'issue' in question may be current management problem for the client organisation or related to future strategic choices.
 The Client project provides you with a significant learning and personal development experience.

-A work placement is a great opportunity to gain work experience in the UK or abroad in a marketing role.
-You will be undertaking a major project in a commercial or non-profit organisation.
-The typical length of the placement is 6 to 8 months.
-Throughout this module, you will be applying practical concepts you have learned in the course.
+This module is a great opportunity to gain one year’s supervised full time paid work experience in the UK or internationally in a marketing role.
+You will investigate a digital marketing challenge in a commercial or non-profit organisation.
+Throughout this module, you apply the practical concepts you are learning on the course.
 When you are working for the organisation, you will be responsible for managing a large proportion of your own learning, including tracking and recording your progress.
-Based on your proposal developed in the Research Methods module, you will then be assigned a supervisor to aid you throughout this period.

 The dissertation is an opportunity for you to explore and develop expertise in digital marketing.
 You are encouraged to choose a topic that will be valuable in your future career.
 This is a self-managed activity, with you driving your own research project, with guidance and advice by a supervisor, based on the proposal developed in the Research Methods in Events and Marketing module.

 As our courses are reviewed regularly as part of our quality assurance framework, course content and module choices may change from those listed in the course entry.